alexbfree/thesis/src/chapter-5.md

 At the conclusion of interview 2, participants were provided with the emails and instructions to start their GDPR requests, which progressed as illustrated in [Figure 5.3](#figure-5.3).
 Eight requests resulted in no data being obtained, due to either data holder non-responsiveness, inability to access the right account or satisfy ID requirements, or confirmation being received that there was no data to supply.
 32 requests (80%) resulted in at least some data being returned; 10 of these directed the participant to use a publicly-available download dashboard such as Google Takeout, and the rest resulted in data being made individually available.
 Of these, one was mailed as printouts, another was mailed on CD-R, and the rest were delivered by e-mail (sometimes involving a secured online website to download).
 While 22 companies supplied bespoke data packages, 4 did not return it within the 30 days the legislation specifies.
 Please note that requests took place within the context of a global pandemic so response rates may not be typical.
 Following discussion, participants judged that all 32 requests receiving data had failed to return all requested data (across all five of the categories in [Table 5.2](#table-5.2)).

-### Interview 3: Reviewing the GDPR Response{#5.3.3}
+### Interview 3: Reviewing the GDPR Response{#5.4.3}

 Once each participant's GPDR requests had concluded (as described above), they were invited to discuss the GDPR responses in detail.
 Participants were asked to describe (and optionally show) the data they had received, then to evaluate the data holder's response for each data type, according to multiple metrics designed to assess the perceived quality of the GDPR request handling and the subjective value of any returned data.
 All questions were posed from the perspective of (a) the data that providers said they collect and process in their privacy policies, and (b) the rights that the GDPR specifies, to ensure discovery of missing data or unfulfilled rights would be considered objectively.
-Participant responses were considered quantitatively (see Table 5.3 below) and qualitatively (see [5.4](#5.4)).
+Participant responses were considered quantitatively (see Table 5.3 below) and qualitatively [[5.5](#5.5)].

 <a name="table-5.3"></a>